-Western also has a number of resources that you may access, as a faculty or staff member.
+Western also has a number of resources that you may access as an employee.

 The most important thing is to ask for assistance.

 Western Employee Resources

 Your Employee (and family) Assistance Program is LifeWorks by Morneau Shepell.
 It provides confidential support services, counselling and resources to optimize your current wellbeing, or to take the first step toward change.
 You can access help to find solutions to the challenges you face at any age and stage of your life.
 At no cost to you, you and your family members can access immediate and confidential support in a way that is most suited to your communication preferences, comfort level and lifestyle.
 We know that when you and your family are well, you can bring your best self to work.
 EAP is part of our efforts to continuously improve the programs we offer to support you and your family's well-being.